oracle-samples/ofs-proxy-js/README.md

 # Oracle Field Service Proxy

 A Javascript proxy to access Oracle Field Service cloud via REST API.
 For more information about the REST API please visit [the oficial documentation](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/saas/field-service&ID=field-service)

+## Prerequisites

+In order to use this library you need to have access to an Oracle Field Service instance, via an application ID.
+Please contact your OFS Administrator to get one.

 ## Installation

 1. Clone the repository